Introducing the Fannie Mae COVID-19 Payment Deferral

-The health and economic impacts of the new coronavirus creates a financial hardship for millions of American families.
-As a result, many families have set up a mortgage forbearance plan in order to stay in their homes and regain their financial footing.
+The health and economic impacts of the coronavirus creates a financial hardship for millions of American families.
+As a result, many families have set up a forbearance plan in order to stay in their homes and regain their financial footing.

 How COVID-19 payment deferral works: